hathibelagal-dev/instantpolyglot/docs/eng/Vietnamese.md

 Vietnamese is a topic-prominent language, meaning that the topic of a sentence is often explicitly marked and can be different from the grammatical subject:

 **Về chuyện đó thì tôi không biết gì cả.**
-('As for that matter, I don't know anything at all.')
+('As for that matter, I don’t know anything at all.')

 ### Double Subject Constructions